Any baking soda and vinegar experiment I’ve ever done with the kids has always been a success. The fizz just makes it so much fun!

 Henry was fascinated by the reactions the colored vinegar made when it hit the baking soda in this activity.

-Spread out some baking soda on a cookie sheet and color some vinegar!
+Just spread out some baking soda on a cookie sheet and add color to some vinegar!

 While I was coloring the vinegar, I let Henry have some experimental play of his own with the baking soda first.

-An old medicine syringe, a dropper and a large turkey baster.
+I handed Henry a few different choices for droppers: an old medicine syringe, a dropper and a large turkey baster.
+That’s what I had on hand to use.

-We tried to reverse the science experiment by adding baking soda to the vinegar.
+We also tried to reverse the science experiment by adding baking soda to the vinegar.

 Henry wasn’t thrilled with this because it didn’t work nearly as well.